Anku5hk/ML-Projects/my_resources_list.md

 ## Python
 ### Introductory
  * [Slither Into Python](https://www.slitherintopython.com/) has everything of basics python to get you started as you begin.
- * [Programiz](https://www.programiz.com/python-programming) just like Slither into python.
+ * [Programiz](https://www.programiz.com/python-programming) similar to Slither into python.
  * [Simple One page Overview](https://learnxinyminutes.com/docs/python/) like a cheatsheet.
  * [Byte of Python](https://python.swaroopch.com/) beginner for python.